lingeringwillx/sims2py/README.md

 ### Getting Started
 **Requirements:** Requires Windows and Python 3.2 or higher.

-**Installation:** Download the build, then make a python file in the same directory as the library and write `import dbpf` to import the library.
+**Installation:** Download the build and place it in a folder.
+Outside the folder, create a python file and write `import dbpf` to import the library.

 **Compilation:**
 If you want to compile the C library yourself, you will need *Mingw-w64* to be installed in your system.